Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 How do I keep cats from using our property as a kitty litter box?
 Thanks.

-By Sue from Sanford, FL
+By sue wilson from Sanford, FL

 Try sprinkling cayenne pepper along your fencing as well as the perimeter of your yard.
 Animals use their sense of smell to determine a spot to expel.
 The pepper will not hurt them but most surely won't be pleasant on their noses.
 This method also works for possums, and other pesky animals.
-Some white vinegar sprayed around your yard helps as well.
-You can try soaking some rags in vinegar and placing them around your yard as well as around some plants that may have critters nibbling at them.
-Just remember to soak the rags ever seven to ten days in order for it to work continuously.
-Hope these tips help. :)

 One thing not to do is to scatter mothballs about That smell is far worse than the cat smell.
 And they are toxic, besides.